 According to the five elements in Traditional Chinese Medicine, the season of spring is represented by the element of wood and by the green colour, characterised by renewal energy and growth.
 To balance the Wood element in Chinese Medicine, we need to clean and clear out those things we no longer need during the spring season.

-In Naturopathic Medicine, we have specific herbs and nutrition protocols to advise when choosing to start a detox.
+Naturopathic Medicine offers specific advice on which herbs and nutrition programs to follow when starting a detox.

 Mind Setting Goals